mikel-k-khui/scheduler/README.md

-# Smart To-do list
+# Interview Scheduler
-**Interview Scheduler**—time is a precious commodity especially during web development bootcamp.
+—time is a precious commodity for Lighthouse Labbers.
+Optimize your time with our scheduler.

-*Better match your time with our tech mentor availabilities*
+*Better match your time to LHL tech mentor availabilities*

 ## Final Product